February 24, 2026

 Niche Apps: Anki, Memrise, and User-Driven Pair Workarounds

 Ever imported Anki decks for Swahili, just to rebuild grammar from scratch?
-Niche tools flex via users—Anki’s tags scale any pair through custom cloze, Memrise adds mnemonic clips for cultural rares.
+Niche tools flex through users rather than built-in systems.
+Anki scales any pair through custom cloze deletions and SRS tuning, while Memrise layers community mnemonic clips on top of rarer language combinations.

 Language Learning AppFlexibility StrengthKey Limitation

-These workarounds demand upfront effort, unlike Taalhammer’s ready-made production for any duo.
-The fix isn’t endless imports…
+These workarounds demand significant upfront design effort, unlike Taalhammer’s ready-made sentence production for any viable pair.
+The fix isn’t endless imports — it’s structural automation.

 Immersion Heavyweights: LingQ, Glossika, Rosetta Stone Limitations